-High-resolution seafloor mapping has developed into a significant area of marine surveying in the past few decades and has had an increasingly large number of drivers and applications:
+High-resolution seafloor mapping has developed into a significant component of the marine surveying industry in the past few decades, with a rapid growth in demand for this fundamental marine geospatial data.
+There is a large and increasing number of drivers and applications for this data, including:

-- Navigation and safety of life at sea
+- · navigation and safety of life at sea

-- Environmental assets management (including Fisheries management)
+- environmental assets management (including fisheries management)

-- Ocean and climate modelling
+- ocean and climate modelling

-- Hydrodynamic modelling
+- hydrodynamic modelling

-- Coastal and nearshore sediment mapping
+- coastal and nearshore sediment mapping

-- Resource development
+- · resource development

-- Aquaculture planning
+- aquaculture planning

-- Oil and gas subsea assets integrity
+- oil and gas subsea assets integrity

-- Telecommunication cable deployment
+- telecommunication cable deployment

-- Renewable energy assessments
+- renewable energy assessments

-- Marine spatial planning
+- · marine spatial planning

-- Territorial claims
+- territorial claims

-- Demonstration of Antarctic presence
+- demonstration of Antarctic presence

-- Underwater cultural heritage management
+- · underwater cultural heritage management

-- Artificial reef development
+- artificial reef development.

-These applications have resulted in seafloor mapping in locations from the upper reaches of estuaries to the abyssal plain.
+These applications have resulted in seafloor mapping in locations from the upper reaches of estuaries to the abyssal plains from the tropics as far north as Papua New Guinea to the Southern Ocean to the waters of the Australian Antarctic Territory.

-In Australia, much of the focus has been on continental shelf and slope waters at varying levels of coverage and resolution reflecting the drivers for mapping, vessel and gear availability, and the combination of targeted and opportunistic data collection.
-However, despite a significant increase in survey coverage in the past decade, less than 25% of the seafloor in Australia's maritime jurisdiction is mapped at high-resolution.
+In Australia, apart from port and harbour surveying, much of the focus has been on mapping areas of the continental shelf and slope at varying levels of coverage and resolution, which reflect the drivers for mapping, vessel and gear availability, and the combination of targeted and opportunistic data collection.
+However, despite a significant increase in survey coverage in the past decade, less than 25% of the seafloor in Australia's maritime jurisdiction has been mapped to a relatively high-resolution.

-Since only the narrow coastal margin of the seafloor can be seen from aerial or satellite images, or mapped using laser airborne systems, swath acoustic mapping systems, principally multibeam echosounders (MBES) and bathymetric sidescan (interferometric sonar), have been the systems most used to map Australia's seafloor.
-These swath systems collect several specific measurements: water depth, seabed backscatter (commonly known as seabed hardness), and in some cases with MBES, water column backscatter.
-While MBES data is acquired by many groups to meet specific purposes, with increasing coverage and specific mapping programs in government agencies, research institutions and industry, it is important to ensure swath mapping data is made available to use for a range of applications (Table 1).
+Since only the narrow coastal margin of the seafloor can be detected by airborne or satellite sensors (e.g. lasers; multi-spectral scanners), swath acoustic mapping systems, principally multibeam echosounders (MBES) and bathymetric sidescan sonars (interferometric sonar), are used to map Australia's seafloor.
+These systems measure water depth, seabed backscatter (commonly known as seabed hardness), and in some cases with MBES, water-column backscatter.
+Multibeam sonar data is acquired by a wide range of organisations.
+However, to better realise the value of these data, collaboration is needed to build broad regional and national seabed data sets.
+Key to this is the development of common standards for data acquisition, processing and reporting.
+This data needs to be openly available, and easily accessible for reuse to benefit the wider community (Table 1)

-The primary objective of this guideline is thus to establish common approaches of acquisition and processing that will result in greater applicability and interoperability of swath acoustic mapping data.
-These approaches will also provide improved consistency in the collection and description of the data, increasing utility.
+The primary objective of this guideline is to establish standardised approaches to the acquisition and processing of MBES data.
+Use of these guidelines will improve consistency in the collection and description of the data, enhancing its quality and utility for uptake.

-To achieve this objective, AusSeabed, a national seabed mapping coordination program run by a consortium of representatives from Commonwealth and State governments, universities and industry, was formed.
-AusSeabed's role is to encourage and facilitate the initial collection of seabed mapping data and make it available for use by all stakeholders.
-As such, the program is running a series of coordinated initiatives, including:
+To achieve this objective, AusSeabed was formed, a national seabed mapping coordination program run by a consortium of representatives from Commonwealth and State governments, universities and industry.
+AusSeabed's role is to encourage and facilitate the acquisition of seabed mapping data and make it available for use by all stakeholders.
+As such, the program runs a series of coordinated initiatives, including:

-- the production of maps identifying priority areas for Commonwealth and State Government agencies that are part of current initiatives - Australian Multibeam Guidelines presented here - a website hosting various resources, planning and data management tools, including a data portal.
+- the production of maps identifying completed surveys and priority areas for Commonwealth and State Government agencies - maintenance of the Australian Multibeam Guidelines (this document) - the AusSeabed website hosting various resources including survey planning and data management tools, and a data portal providing a gateway to existing data coverage and custodians.

-Table 1 Key stakeholders benefiting from better coordination and availability of seabed mapping data and type of data preferentially used (note the list is not exhaustive, but intended to give examples)
+Table 1 Key stakeholders benefiting from better coordination and availability of seabed mapping data and the type of data they preferentially use (note the list is not exhaustive, but intended to give examples)